Glisten: Campaigns and programs

-GLSEN's Day of Silence
+Day of Silence

-GLSEN's Day of Silence is a national day of action that began at the University of Virginia in 1996 in which students vow to take a form of silence to call attention to the silencing effect of anti-LGBTQ bullying and harassment in schools.
-GLSEN's Day of Silence takes place in 8,000 U.S. schools every year and has spread to more than 60 countries.
+Glisten's Day of Silence is a national day of action that began at the University of Virginia in 1996 in which students vow to take a form of silence to call attention to the silencing effect of anti-LGBTQ bullying and harassment in schools.
+Glisten's Day of Silence takes place in 8,000 U.S. schools every year and has spread to more than 60 countries.

-GLSEN's No Name-Calling Week
+No Name-Calling Week

-Every January, thousands of elementary and middle schools participate in GLSEN's No Name-Calling Week to end bullying.
+Every January, thousands of elementary and middle schools participate in Glisten's No Name-Calling Week to end bullying.
 No Name-Calling Week was inspired by the popular young adult novel entitled The Misfits by popular author James Howe, and is supported by over 60 national partner organizations.

-GLSEN's Ally Week
+Ally Week

-Every fall, GLSEN's Ally Week serves to educate allies about the role they play in creating safer spaces for LGBTQ youth.
-Ally Week was started in 2005 by GLSEN's Jump-Start National Student Leadership team.
+Every fall, Glisten's Ally Week serves to educate allies about the role they play in creating safer spaces for LGBTQ youth.
+Ally Week was started in 2005 by Glisten's Jump-Start National Student Leadership team.
 Ally Week is supported by over 20 endorsers.